 To start the Community Trigger process please complete the online form.

-- for making agencies aware of a new case/incident of anti social behaviour: instead please follow the advice above or
+- making agencies aware of a new case/ incident of anti social behaviour.
+Instead please follow the advice above

-- for making complaints against specific individuals who may have input on a case
+- making complaints against specific individuals who may have input on a case

 Complaints of this nature should be made through the relevant agency’s formal complaints procedure.

 If you need to report a Hate Incident or Hate Crime please see the hate crime guidance and advice from Cambridgeshire Constabulary.